-Several years ago, I found myself owning one of those classic unpopular business systems.
-The (fairly substantial) team delivered one or two production releases each year, with a backlog of ageing change requests several releases deep, and the business users were infuriated by the minimum 14-month lead time on changes.
+Several years ago, I found myself owning one of those classic unpopular business software systems.
+The (fairly substantial) team delivered one or two production releases each year, with a backlog of ageing change requests several releases deep(technical debt), and the business users were infuriated by the minimum 14-month lead time on changes.

-In other words: considerable energy was put into the system, but sucked into a black hole of technical debt.
+In other words: considerable energy was put into the software, but sucked into a black hole of tech debt.

 Martin Fowler usefully categorised technical debt into four quadrants, tracking along spectrums from reckless to prudent and deliberate to inadvertent: